dtzxporter/ModmeWiki/wiki/black_ops_3/guides/Weapon-Porting-Apex-Legends.md

 Move the weapon so that the weapon is orientated correctly and the grip is in the centre with the trigger just above the grid.

-Select `tag_weapon` and, making sure your still on the `Rigging` tab, click the box next to `Skin - Bind Skin`.
-Make sure the settings are the same as the ones in [this](https://i.imgur.com/jdJ4Y2N.png) screenshot.
+Select `tag_weapon` + all of the meshes and, making sure your still on the `Rigging` tab, click the box next to `Skin - Bind Skin`.
+Make sure the settings are the same as the ones in [this](https://i.imgur.com/jdJ4Y2N.png) screenshot and then hit `Apply`

-The world model is now completed and you can now export it.
+The world model is now completed and you can now export it and save the scene.

 > **NOTE:** If you want your world model to be perfect you can export a BO3 world model and use that to get the world model as close as possible.

+## Setting up the Conversion Rig

+Open up the Apex Legends to Black Ops 3 Conversion Rig in Maya and drag the Viewmodel you saved onto it.

+Making sure your still on the `Apex_Shortcuts` Shelf, click `Attach`.

+The Conversion Rig is now setup for converting animations, you should now save the scene.

+> **NOTE:** IF you prefer to get a First Person view you can click the `FPS` button on the `Apex_Shortcuts` shelf to go into a FPS Perspective to preview what the weapon should look like ingame.
+If you want to get out of this view just double click the `FPS` button.